Over $1 Billion won for our clients!

 Why Do Failure-to-Yield the Right-of-Way Accidents Happen?

-• Driver intoxication.
 Like all drivers on the road, truckers have no excuse for being inebriated or under the influence of drugs while driving.
-Being intoxicated can severally inhibit reaction time and make drivers susceptible to sloppy merging or failing to see road signs.
-Drivers who drive under the influence and cause accidents are liable for the injuries and damages.
+Being intoxicated can severely inhibit reaction time, making drivers susceptible to sloppy merging or failing to see road signs.
+Drivers who drive under the influence and cause accidents are liable for the injuries and damages incurred by the other party.

-• Fatigue.
-Truck drivers put in long hours and being tired from time to time could be expected.
-But truck drivers must limit their hours according to the Hours of Service guidelines promulgated by the Federal Motor Carriers Safety Administration (FMCSA).
-Dozing off for a few seconds can cause trucks to drift or roll through a stop sign and into a zone where they should have yielded.
+Truck drivers put in long hours, and being tired occasionally could be expected.
+However, truck drivers must limit their hours according to the Hours of Service guidelines promulgated by the Federal Motor Carriers Safety Administration (FMCSA).
+Dozing off for a few seconds can cause trucks to drift or roll through a stop sign into a zone where they should have yielded.
 Sometimes this can be enough to cause a horrendous accident.

-• Distracted driving.
 Drivers may not text or use any device other than one that requires just one push of a button.
 Eating, grooming, and reaching for the radio can be extremely dangerous.
-It only takes a split second of being distracted and taking eyes or mind off the road for an accident to occur.
+It only takes a split second of being distracted and taking your eyes or mind off the road for an accident to occur.
 Distracted driving can easily lead to a failure-to-yield accident.

-• Vehicle failure or poor vehicle maintenance.
 Sometimes a driver tries to stop and does everything right, but the brakes fail or lock up and slide into oncoming traffic.
 In cases like this, the truck driver may not be to blame for the accident.
-A number of players are involved in commercial trucking, from the manufacturer of the truck and trailer to the trucking company, which is expected to provide regular maintenance for the vehicle.
+Several players are involved in commercial trucking, from the truck and trailer manufacturer to the trucking company.
+The trucking company is expected to provide regular maintenance for the vehicle.

 Understanding What to Do After an Accident